 Townsville city tour with Tour Townsville

-Explore North Queensland’s biggest urban centre on this small group afternoon city tour, which takes in the magnificent Strand, Castle Hill and the newly revitalised Jezzine Military Barracks precinct.
+Explore North Queensland’s biggest urban centre on this comprehensive small group Townsville afternoon city tour with a knowledgeable local guide.
+You’ll visit the magnificent Strand, Castle Hill and the newly revitalised Jezzine Military Barracks precinct, and learn some of the history of the city.
 Duration: 2.5 hours (approx.)

-As you stroll along the stunning Strand in Townsville, you can’t help but compare it with Fiji or Waikiki.
+As you stroll along the stunning Strand in Townsville, you can’t help but compare it with Fiji or Hawaii.

 Manicured lawns and lush gardens lead down to the palm-fringed beachfront, which gives way to a glistening plane of aqua-blue water that stretches out to Magnetic Island.
 ‘Maggie’, as she’s affectionately known, is unexpectedly close to the mainland — but that’s just one of the many surprises in store for me on this flying visit to Queensland’s fourth largest urban centre.